 Apartment facilities include bedrooms (singles and double), kitchens, living rooms, and bathrooms.
-The campus houses have single and double bedrooms and provide access to kitchens and living space in a house setting.
+University houses have single and double bedrooms with shared bathrooms, kitchens, and living spaces.

-March TBD - display of available housing and lottery times
+March TBD - display of available housing for groups of 4 and lottery times

-March TBD - students must finzalize groups for lottery
+March TBD - students must finalize roommate groups

-At the beginning of the Spring 2017 semester, we will host lottery information sessions for students to see a live demo of the housing lottery process.
-Information sessions will be held in large common areas of the residence halls or in the DeNaples Center.
-Times and dates will be published in Februrary 2017.
+At the beginning of the Spring 2018 semester, we will host information sessions for students to see a live demo of the housing selection process.
+Information session dates and times will be communicated in February 2018.
 While upperclass students are not required to attend information sessions, we strongly encourage students to ensure they understand the system and process by asking questions of staff or attending a session.